With the help of this guide, you can figure out how to sow red clover seed and make the most of this legume in your pasture.

 - Less leaching of nitrogen into the environment

-Bloat is the excessive build-up of gas (carbon dioxide and methane) in the rumen resulting in distress and possible death due to the exertion of pressure on the animal’s diaphragm, heart and lungs.
-Some legumes, including red clover, present an increased risk of bloat (due to the rapid breakdown of protein in the rumen) if the correct management is not applied.
+Bloat is the excessive build-up of gas (carbon dioxide and methane) in the rumen and can even result in distress and possible death due to the exertion of pressure on the animal’s diaphragm, heart and lungs.

 Red clover typically contains high levels of phyto-oestrogens, particularly formononetin, which can cause a reduction in ovulation rates in ewes.
-It is therefore advisable to avoid grazing red clover varieties with ewes and rams in the period from six weeks before to six weeks after tupping.
+Therefore, it is advisable to avoid grazing red clover varieties with ewes and rams from six weeks before to six weeks after tupping.

 The main objectives of IBERS’ red clover breeding programme are: